How to do market research

 Market research can expand endlessly if you let it.
 At some point, you need to stop researching and start doing.

-Here's how to know when you have enough information:
+Use these signals to decide when you have enough information:

 - Set a deadline: Give yourself a fixed timeframe for research.
 When the deadline arrives, make decisions with the information you have.